thirdweb-dev/typescript-sdk/docs/sdk.droperc721module.claim.md

 Promise&lt;TransactionResultWithId&lt;NFTMetadataOwner&gt;\[\]&gt;

-- Receipt for the transaction
+- an array of results containing the id of the token claimed, the transaction receipt and a promise to optionally fetch the nft metadata